MicrosoftDocs/PowerShell-Docs/contributing/1-GET-STARTED.md

 ## Making major edits to existing topics

-If you are making substantial changes or contributing a new article, you will need to create a GitHub fork and clone it to your computer.
+If you are making substantial changes, adding or changing images, or contributing a new article, you will need to create a GitHub fork and clone it to your computer.
 A fork is a GitHub-based replica of the main repository, under your GitHub account, that provides you with a working copy which you can use in isolation.